MUSIC FESTIVAL RULES

 Rules relating to “own choice” music.

-1. Competitors who require an official accompanist must also send a copy of the selected piece to the Hon.
-Music Secretary not later than FOUR WEEKS before the first day of the Festival.
+1. Competitors who require an official accompanist must also send a copy of the selected piece to the Chairman not later than 1st June the current year.
 If it is not received by then, the official accompanist will not be available.
 NO REMINDERS WILL BE SENT.

 2. Competitors MUST provide a copy of the selected piece for the Adjudicator.
 This copy, which must be clearly marked with the Name and Address of the competitor, and the Number and Title of the class entered, should be handed to the Adjudicator’s Steward by the competitor at the appropriate Adjudication Session.